tferracina/ArDCA-Python/writeup.typ

 The empirical frequencies will serve as constraints for the distribution we want to infer.

 == Maximum Entropy Principle
 To find the probability distribution $P(bold(sigma))$ that will satisfy constraints, in other words reproduce the empirical marginals $f_i (A)$ and $f_(i j) (A, B)$, we can use the maximum entropy principle@Jaynes1957a @Jaynes1957b.

-The first step to set up the MEP, is extracting information from the system.
+The first step to set up the MEP is extracting information from the system.
 Usually, this information is given in the form of averages of functions $angle.l f_k (x) angle.r$.
 For example, in a physical system, one could compute average magnetization or energy of the observed system.
 We also need to define a probability of occupancy of states, $p(x)$, which runs over all the possible states.
 This distribution has the usual property of mapping each state to a value within 0 and 1 and adding up to 1 when considering all states @MITinfent.
 Our uncertainty on the system is expressed quantitatively through Shannon entropy $S$@Shannon1948:
 $
   S = - sum_x p(x) ln p(x)
 $ <entropy>
 Generally, the distribution which maximizes entropy is the uniform distribution.
-In this situation, constraints affect the probabilities of states, so the uniform is not suitable.
+However, since constraints affect the probabilities of states, the uniform is not suitable.
 The constraints on our system are:
 $
   sum_x p(x) = 1, quad "and" quad sum_x p(x) f_k (x) = angle.l f_k angle.r quad (k = 1, ..., m).
 $ <constraints>